 But there will be much more to come, said Danielle Epstein, the founder of the Marble house Project, an artist in her own right, and a member of the board of directors.

 Acquiring the 48 acre property, which she did in August, 2012, and overseeing the renovations to the main house and grounds, represents the culmination of a 20 year dream to create a retreat for writers and artists, she said.

 "I felt it was the right time in my life to be doing this," she said.
-"I spent six months looking at different properties, and one day this came up and I went 'there it is.' "

 "This" was a marble house with a remarkable history.
 Originally built around 1815, it was the very first house in the fledgling United States built entirely from marble quarried right on the property.
 At that time, marble quarrying was big business in Dorset, and many well -known structures, like the New York Public Library, eventually used locally quarried marble.
 In 1908 the property was inherited by Edwin Lefevre, best known for being the former New York Sun's financial reporter and the author of one business classic, "Reminiscences of a Stock Operator."
 He wrote several other books, and in between that served as a diplomat -- he was a U.S ambassador to Italy, Spain and France between 1909 -13.
 It eventually passed on to his son, Edwin Jr., who restored in 1968 when he retired there.
 The house is listed on the National Register of Historic Places.

 It was Edwin Sr's other son, Reid Lefevre, who is better known locally.
 He was the colorful ringmaster of a traveling carnival known as the "King Reid Show" which toured not only Vermont but made other stops in New England, including Pittsfield.
 In 1947, Reid Lefevre went into politics and quickly rose to a position of prominence and power.
 He represented his Manchester district in the state legislature before moving over to the state Senate in the early 1960s.